glee4810/EHRSQL/README.md

 The dataset is released along with our paper: [EHRSQL: A Practical Text-to-SQL Benchmark for Electronic Health Records](https://arxiv.org/abs/2301.07695) (NeurIPS 2022 Datasets and Benchmarks).
 For more information, please refer to our paper.

+### Leaderboard

+`02/22/2023` We created the leaderboard for the trustworthy semantic parsing task.
+Please refer to [the task site](https://glee4810.github.io/EHRSQL) for more general introduction and the leaderboard.

 ### Citation